swcarpentry/matlab-novice-inflammation/01-intro.md

 * plot the result.

 To do all that, we'll have to learn a little bit about programming.

-> ## Learning Objectives
-> * Get to know the MATLAB environment.
-> * Learn about MATLAB arrays.
-> * Read tabular data from a file into a program.
-> * Assign values to variables.
-> * Select individual values and subsections from data.
-> * Perform operations on arrays of data.
-> * Display simple graphs.

 We have a dozen datasets that need analysis, stored as `.csv` files - but MATLAB doesn't know about these files yet.